dashpay/docs/governance/understanding.rst

 ownership of a masternode and ability to cast a vote by signing a message from the masternode collateral address.
 Masternodes can vote at any time, and also change their vote at any time until the cutoff block is mined and voting stops.
+This occurs 1662 blocks prior to the superblock.
 After voting stops, the blockchain executes a decentralized tally and validates all votes.
 Once consensus is reached, the results are broadcast and the budget is allocated soon after in a superblock.

 .. figure:: img/governance-dashcentral-vote.png
    :width: 400px